CCNY-Analytics-and-Quant/Quantitative_Finance_Spring2024_AS/README.md

 # Quantitative_Finance_Spring2024_AS
+Hey!
-This is the repository where I will upload my assignments for the Spring 2024- Quantitative Finance course.
+This is the repository where I will upload my assignments for the Spring 2024 - Quantitative Finance course.